labtempo/osiris-binaries/README.md

 ## Osiris Binaries

-This is a fork of the [labtempo/osiris-binaries](https://github.com/labtempo/osiris-binaries) original repository.
+* This is a fork of the [labtempo/osiris-binaries](https://github.com/labtempo/osiris-binaries) original repository.
-Contais the jars for the OSIRIS API exposed as a Maven artifacts to ease the project dependency import. the API and the OMCP Server deamons for the SensorNet and VirtualSensorNet modules versioned based on [semver](http://semver.org/)
+* Contais the jars for the OSIRIS API exposed as a Maven artifacts to ease the project dependency import.
+* Contais the API and the OMCP Server deamons for the SensorNet and VirtualSensorNet modules versioned based on [semver](http://semver.org/)
-Contains the infrastructure folder, which helps the deployment of OSIRIS database (PostgreSQL), Queue (RabbitMQ) and OMCP Servers, needed to use the framework.
+* Contains the infrastructure folder with scripts that helps the deployment of the OSIRIS database (PostgreSQL), Queue (RabbitMQ) and OMCP Servers, needed to use the framework.

-## API as Maven dependency
+## Using the OSIRIS API as Maven dependency

 The OSIRIS API jars now are exposed as a Maven repository so one can import the library into its project by just adding the following lines into the respective pom.xml file: